farukuslu/farukuslu/README.md

-- 👋 Hi, I’m @farukuslu and I am a Master’s student in the M.S.
+- 👋 Hi, I’m @farukuslu.
+- ✨ I am a Master’s student in the M.S.
 Economics and Computation program at Duke University.
 - 👀 I’m interested in risk management, AI algorithms, and machine learning.
 - 🌱 I’m currently learning financial engineering and probabilistic machine learning.
 - 📫 How to reach me: https://sites.duke.edu/farukuslu/